 1. Take time and reflect

-When meal planning for the week ahead it’s important to consider your work schedule, family commitments, evening activities and travel plans.
+When planning your meals for the week ahead it’s important to consider your work schedule, family commitments, evening activities and travel plans.
 Grab a pen and paper or open a document on your computer and list how many meals you need to plan for.
 Then take note of when you have time available to prep and cook your meals.
 If you have a few busy evenings you may want to think of slow-cooking recipes and freezing batches for later in the week.

 It is important that you enjoy your meals otherwise you’ll be put-off eating them.
 Think about your food cravings and what the weather is like when planning your meals, this will also make your meal selection process quicker.
 Setting a budget for your grocery shop when meal planning will allow you to save money in the long run.
 Who doesn’t want to eat better for less?
 Check out our 7 tips for healthy shopping on a budget.